 “[…] this action plan will be instrumental in reaching the Sustainable Development Goals (SDGs) by 2030, in particular, Goal 12 of ensuring sustainable consumption and production patterns”.

 Focusing on a number of critical areas, the action plan calls for lifecycle and systems approach for more environmentally compatible and socially equitable consumption and production.
-Two years on, in January 2018, the EC has taken steps to implement the Circular Economy Action Plan by adopting a new set of priority measures that includes; plastics, chemicals, products, waste, and SMEs in Circular Economy et cetera as part of the continued efforts to transform Europe’s economy into a more sustainable one.
+In January 2018, the European Commission has taken steps to implement the Circular Economy Action Plan by adopting a new set of priority measures that includes; plastics, chemicals, products, waste, and SMEs in Circular Economy et cetera as part of the continued efforts to transform Europe’s economy into a more sustainable one.

 As you may be aware, Germany is the strongest economy in Europe and the 4th largest in the world.
 Part of this success owes to Germany’s stern policies on sustainable economic development, in which the Circular Economy policy is an integral part.
-Committed to Sustainable Development German economy has progressed by leaps and bounds over the years by adopting some radical policies such as the waste management policy and renewable energy policy.
+Committed to Sustainable Development, the German economy has progressed by leaps and bounds over the years by adopting some radical policies such as the waste management policy and renewable energy policy.
 As a result, at present, 15% of the material input to the German industries comes from recycling.
-Furthermore, as at end-2017, the renewable energy (electricity) usage of Germany amounted to 33%.
+Furthermore, as at end-2018, the renewable energy (electricity) share of Germany amounted to more than 40%.
 Among others, Germany’s strong bias towards resource efficiency plays a vital role not only in its economic success but also in its social and environmental leadership.
 Foreseeing the global economic trajectory that is on a collision course with the resource availability, the nation-wide adaptation of these policy measures those that are primarily based on the principles of efficiency and sufficiency have evidently paved the path towards a sustainable future for Germany with attractive near-term dividends as well.

-IfaS is also dedicated to sharing its wealth of knowledge and experience through our annual International Circular Economy Week & International Circular Economy Conference [ICEW & ICEC].
-‘Creating Value’ as its central theme ICEW& ICEC serve as a premier platform bringing together like-minded professionals, academia and businesses from all over the world to one unique place on earth –the Environmental Campus Birkenfeld– for weeklong activities to showcase, demonstrate and share knowledge on the latest advancements in the application of Circular Economy concept, the practical means of tackling global economic and technological challenges of energy transition policies towards 100% renewable energy systems, and sustainable resource management (including water, sanitation and waste management strategies) paying special attention to the sustainable business aspect of the initiatives.
+‘Creating Value’ as its central theme the ICEW&C has served as a premier platform bringing together like-minded professionals, academia and businesses from all over the world to one unique place on earth –the Environmental Campus Birkenfeld– for weeklong activities to showcase, demonstrate and share knowledge on the latest advancements in the application of Circular Economy, the practical means of tackling global economic and technological challenges of energy transition policies towards 100% renewable energy systems, and sustainable resource management (including water, sanitation and waste management strategies) paying special attention to the sustainable business aspect of the initiatives.

-In a nutshell, we intend to share with you the ‘secret of our success’ and show you how we have prepared to face the resource challenge of our time and create the sustainable future we want…
+A decade on and going strong, being true to our values on this milestone year of the ICEW&C as well, we intend to share with you the ‘secret of our success’ and show you how we have prepared ourselves to take on the resource challenge of our time in the Anthropocene and create the sustainable future we want…

-I warmly invite you to join the 9th International Circular Eco-nomy Week & Conference for an unparalleled experience.
+I warmly invite you to join the 10th ICEW&C for an unparalleled experience.